What Hiring Managers Wish Job Seekers Already Knew

 The hiring manager wants to hear from you.
 Before you start interviewing at different companies, write up some generic questions that can be used with minor adjustments at just about any interview.
 The best questions will give some indication to the hiring manager about your interests and concerns, and the answers will help you decide whether you actually want the position.

 Your CV is often a polished picture of you and may not show the depth of your personality.
-Your online presence, on the other hand, will tell the hiring manager much more about you.
-Make sure your online presence describes the person you want the hiring manager to see.
+Aspects like your online presence, on the other hand, will tell the hiring manager much more about you, so make sure this represents the person you want the hiring manager to see.

-Don’t hold back on how much you need to succeed.
-The hiring manager will be happy to see a person who is ambitious about succeeding in the job.
-By the same token, you might ask the hiring manager whether he is ambitious.
-Does his answer describe the kind of environment you want to spend the next several years at?
+Don’t be afraid to show off your desire to succeed.
+The hiring manager will be happy to see a person who is ambitious about thriving in the job.
+By the same token, you might ask the hiring manager about their motivations.
+Does their answer describe the kind of environment you want to spend the next several years in?

 What you’ve accomplished in the past is an indication of your abilities, but the hiring manager is more interested in what you can do for the future of his organisation if he hires you.
 Talk about what you can do for the company – not about your past accomplishments.